cyclr/docs/pages/v2/04-embedding/05-marketplace/03-marketplace-settings.md

 </section>
 <section class="card">

-## Appearance settings
+## Category settings

 You can edit the amount of columns in your Marketplace, which determines how many cards you can display on each row.
-If you set an amount here, it overrides the value set under **General settings**.
+If you set an amount here, it overrides the value set under **Marketplace settings**.

 **Note**: These appearance settings apply to your Marketplace as a whole, but you can still set different appearance settings for specific categories if you want to.
-To access a category’s settings, select **Edit** > **Edit Category** and then select the *Settings* button.
+To access a category’s settings, select **Edit** > **Edit Category** and then select the **Settings** button.

 There are two toggle settings you can use to determine how your customer navigates your Marketplace: